mitarnik04/MicroUnit/CONTRIBUTING.md

 ### Formatting

-Since the number of devs working on this project is very limited (currently only one) **PHP Intelephsense** with default settings should be used (available as vs code extension).
+Since the number of devs working on this project is very limited (currently only one) **PHP Intelephsense** with default settings should be used (available as VS Code extension).

+> **Note:** If this extension may be unavailable to you just make sure your formatting matches already existing files in the codebase.

 ### Ordering